BrunoHalltari/CTF-Writeups/SoXSS-Terjan challenge/readme.md

   </body>
 </html>
 ```
-To resume
+To resume :

 1) Open https://so-xss.terjanq.me/iframe.php from a sandboxed iframe, so in this way the newly opened window inherit the sandbox flag and his origin will become null.
-2) Open https://so-xss.terjanq.me/iframe.php and send the XSS with the stolen identifier so the origin is ```so-xss.terjanq.me.```
+2) Open https://so-xss.terjanq.me/iframe.php and send the XSS with the stolen identifier, in this way the origin will be ```so-xss.terjanq.me.```

+To conclude this writeup I would like to thank Huli who helped me with the writing of the poc.